-- 1. Students with disabilities or special education teaching certificate (or Letter of Eligibility)
+- 1. Teaching certificate (or Letter of Eligibility)

 - 2. Interview

 - 3. Transcripts from all colleges previously attended

 - 4. References (2)

 - a.
 Ability to do graduate work

 - b.
 Success as a teacher

 - 5. Writing sample

 - 6. Additional information, if requested by program director.